 The pump requires minimal maintenance.
 Its infrastructure includes pistons, which are self-centering and devoid of joints, thus suppressing all frictions inside the riser.
 The annual maintenance cost was validated by the Agence Française de Développement and is estimated to be <$52.00 USD (30000 CFA) (including spare parts).
 Interview with representative

-A certified discharge rate of 1000 liters per hour at 70m with a pace of 40 strokes per minute.
+Discharge rate of 1000 liters per hour at 70m with a pace of 40 strokes per minute, verified by manufacturer.

 Sovema guarantees that pump anti-oxidant materials are certified by Sanitary Certificates in compliance with European Community standards.
 The foot of the pump, conforms to CIEH standards and the superstructure elements conform to International standards (unspecified).
 Interview with representative

 Water discharge rates were tested by Bureau Veritas (R-Aix-IND-12-2419817-01/03’ February 01, 2012).